 Not a prerequisite before support begins.
 The foundation everything else is built on.

 Most support services ask participants to meet the system halfway.
-We don't.
-We ask our systems, environments, and practitioners to meet participants exactly where they are.
+We do not.
+The Nest asks its environments, routines and people to meet participants where they are.

 Feeling safe is not a phase you complete before the real work starts.
 It is the real work.
 Capacity builds when people feel safe.
 Connection forms when masking is not required.
 Skills develop when they emerge from genuine interest and pacing, not from compliance and reward.

-The goal of support at Neurodivergent Empowered is not a clinical outcome on a piece of paper.
-It is an ordinary life - on the participant's own terms.
+The goal of support at The Nest is not a clinical outcome on a piece of paper.
+It is a life that is yours, on your own terms.

 That means the things most people take for granted.
 Friendships.
 Hobbies.
 Community.
 Somewhere to go during the week that feels good to be.
 Work, if that matters to you.
 Rest, if that is what you need right now.

-We are not here to make Autistic and neurodivergent people look more neurotypical, perform better on assessments, or hit milestones set by someone else.
-We are here to help people build the life they actually want - with support that fits, at a pace that works, in a space that does not require masking to participate.
+We are not here to make autistic, neurodivergent or LGBTIQA+ people look more like everyone else, perform better on assessments, or hit milestones set by someone else.
+We are here so you have somewhere to land, somewhere to belong, and somewhere to grow into the life you actually want, at a pace that works, in a space where you do not have to mask, hide, or shrink.

-That is what interest-based support is for.
-Not the activity itself - but the life it opens up.
+That is what interest-based participation is for.
+Not the activity itself, but the life it opens up.

 Capacity building does not happen in bodies that do not feel safe.
 Connection does not form when trust has not been established.
 Skills do not stick when the environment requires constant vigilance.